rmaryan/MSFS2020-Ardunio-Cockpit/README.md

 This project a yet another Arduino-driven cockpit that uses inexpensive hardware components and simple configurable software components.

-The code is heavily based on the original SimConnect sample (SimvarWatcher).
+The code is heavily based on the original SimConnect sample [SimvarWatcher](https://docs.flightsimulator.com/html/Samples_And_Tutorials/Samples/SimvarWatcher.htm).

 ## Windows Sim Connector